 If you are pregnant, you are entitled to 'childbirth maintenance' from two months before the child is due to be born until three months after the child’s birth.
 Maintenance is a financial payment to cover reasonable living expenses.

-You are also entitled to childbirth maintenance if you work in paid employment and are advised by a medical practitioner to stop working for medical reasons related to the pregnancy more than two months before the child is due to be born.
+You are also entitled to childbirth maintenance if you work and are advised by a medical practitioner to stop working for medical reasons related to the pregnancy more than two months before the child is due to be born.
 In this case, the entitlement starts from the day you stop working.

 Medical expenses